Skip to main content

 ScenarioBehavior

-Unexpected disconnectReconnect with exponential backoff
+Unexpected disconnectReconnect with Fibonacci backoff

 515 stream error (after pairing)Immediate reconnect

-Keepalive timeout (180s)Force disconnect and reconnect
+Keepalive dead socket (20s)Force disconnect and reconnect

 disconnect() calledNo reconnect attempt